Lucy Letby: Retrial

-Further investigations, arrests and charges
+Further investigations and arrests

-Following the verdict, it was reported that police were investigating whether Letby harmed other babies.
-There was a continuing investigation of incidents which detectives had identified as "suspicious" at the Countess of Chester Hospital involving around 30 other infants.
-Neonatologists looked into about 4,000 admissions at the hospital and Liverpool Women's Hospital, where Letby had worked from 2012 to 2015, and were to pass on any cases of "unexpected and unexplained" deteriorations to police.
-At least one family was told by police that the birth of their child at the latter hospital was part of the enquiry.
-Cheshire Police have said that further charges could "possibly" be brought against Letby as a result of these further investigations.
-They have interviewed Letby under caution about deaths at two hospitals.
-On 2 July 2025, the Crown Prosecution Service confirmed that it was considering further charges based on new evidence from Cheshire police.
+Following the verdict, police continued to investigate whether Letby had harmed other infants.
+Detectives reviewed around 30 cases at the Countess of Chester Hospital that had been identified as "suspicious".
+Neonatologists examined approximately 4,000 admissions at that hospital, where Letby had worked from 2012, and at Liverpool Women's Hospital, where she had completed two placements in 2012 and 2015, and were asked to refer any "unexpected and unexplained" deteriorations to police.
+At least one family was informed that their child's case at Liverpool Women's Hospital formed part of the inquiry.
+Cheshire Police interviewed Letby under caution in relation to deaths at both hospitals.
+On 2 July 2025, the Crown Prosecution Service confirmed that it was considering further charges based on new evidence provided by the police.
+On 20 January 2026, after reviewing evidence relating to allegations of murder involving two children and attempted murder involving seven others, the Crown Prosecution Service announced that no further charges would be brought against Letby.

-On 4 October 2023, Cheshire Constabulary announced an investigation into corporate manslaughter at the Countess of Chester Hospital.
-On 1 July 2025, three people who were part of the senior leadership team were arrested on suspicion of gross negligence manslaughter.
+On 4 October 2023, Cheshire Constabulary announced an investigation into potential corporate manslaughter at the Countess of Chester Hospital.
+On 1 July 2025, three members of the hospital's former senior leadership team were arrested on suspicion of gross negligence manslaughter.
+On 22 April 2026 one of the three was arrested and bailed for perverting the course of justice.

 Thirlwall inquiry

-After Letby's conviction, the British government ordered an independent inquiry into the circumstances surrounding the deaths and other incidents.
-The Department of Health and Social Care said the inquiry would examine "the circumstances surrounding the deaths and incidents, including how concerns raised by clinicians were dealt with."
-It was affirmed that the inquiry would be non-statutory, so witnesses could not be compelled to give evidence and inquests would still be necessary.
-The trust's medical director, chief executive and the nursing director at the time of the incidents all commented they would fully cooperate with the inquiry.
-The medical director retired in August 2018 and the chief executive resigned in September 2018 after signing a non-disclosure agreement.
+After Letby's conviction, the British government announced an independent inquiry into "the circumstances surrounding the deaths and incidents, including how concerns raised by clinicians were dealt with".
+It was initially established on a non‑statutory basis, meaning witnesses could not be compelled to give evidence and inquests would still be required.
+Senior figures at the Countess of Chester Hospital, including the medical director, chief executive and nursing director at the time of the incidents, said they would cooperate.
+The medical director retired in August 2018, and the chief executive resigned the following month after signing a non‑disclosure agreement.

-Slater and Gordon, a law firm representing two of the victims' families, issued a statement calling for the inquiry to have the power to compel witnesses to participate, since a non-statutory hearing "must rely on the goodwill of those involved to share their testimony."
-The need for a statutory inquiry was a view echoed by, among others, Sir Robert Buckland, former Secretary of State for Justice, Samantha Dixon, MP for the City of Chester, Steve Brine, chair of the House of Commons Health and Social Care Select Committee, Sir Keir Starmer, then Leader of the Opposition, and the Parliamentary and Health Service Ombudsman.
+Families represented by the law firm Slater and Gordon called for the inquiry to be given statutory powers, arguing that a non‑statutory process relied on the goodwill of witnesses.
+Similar calls were made by former Justice Secretary Sir Robert Buckland, Chester MP Samantha Dixon, Steve Brine, chair of the Health and Social Care Select Committee, Sir Keir Starmer, then Leader of the Opposition, and the Parliamentary and Health Service Ombudsman.